 It’s not terribly long after Bertrude’s exile that he first hears that there might be a way back.

-“I must admit, up until this moment I considered it extremely likely that ‘demon’ was a metaphor for something,” he continued, reaching for paper and quill.
+“I must admit, up until this moment I considered it extremely likely that ‘demon’ was a metaphor for something,” he continues, reaching for paper and quill.
 “Why don’t you tell me what you know, and I’ll tell you what I’ve been trying, and we’ll see what we can come up with?”

 He nods.
 It’s- better news than he expected, to be honest.
 If Bertrude survived the fall- and he refuses to believe that she didn’t- then she will at least have had somewhere to go.